clunion/shardoverse/README.md

 * the Rust programming language,
 * a bit of game programming and
 * the network-stuff for peer-to-peer coupling.

 We chose to write a little roguelike game and maybe add some extras.

 ## Current state
-**The project is not really started yet.**
+**2020-07-17, Now is when it all begins...**
+Most things of the development environment are set up in a resonable way now, including logging.
+Git, some Contiuous Integration pipelining and the generating of source documentation is working.

-We did set up most of the development environment to be used (debugging and logging is still missing) some tools and libraries are chosen and set to work, several basic assets for graphics and sound are selected.
+Several basic assets for graphics and sound are selected.

 Currently, we
-define the project structure (concept of how the functionalities are separated into modules, directories and files) apply some design principles to the project structure (thus laying the foundation of the game's software architecture) and such things.
+start with creating the first easy data structures (for creatures and items), expanding the project structure while applying some design principles.
+Using an Entity Component System (ECS) model is in consideration, perhaps [`Specs or Legion`](https://csherratt.github.io/blog/posts/specs-and-legion/) will be used.

 ## Software Design Principles